There's currently no cure for Behçet's disease, but a number of treatments can help to relieve symptoms and reduce the risk of serious complications.

 Examples of immunosuppressants used to treat Behçet's disease include azathioprine, ciclosporin, methotrexate, mycophenolate mofetil and thalidomide.

-These medications are usually available as tablets, capsules and injections.
+These medicines are usually available as tablets, capsules and injections.
 Colchicine, an anti-inflammatory medicine often used for gout, may also be beneficial.

 While immunosuppressants can be useful in treating a wide range of Behçet's disease symptoms, they can also cause some potentially significant side effects.